danielabar/meblog/src/markdown/consistent-node-version.md

     # Get the Node.js version specified in the .nvmrc file.
     local nvmrc_node_version=$(nvm version "$(cat "${nvmrc_path}")")

-    # Check if the specified Node.js version is "N/A",
+    # Check if the specified Node.js version is "N/A" (not installed)
-    # meaning it is not installed.
     if [ "$nvmrc_node_version" = "N/A" ]; then

       # If the specified version is not installed, use nvm to install it.